Introduction to Bacon & the Art of Living

 The Curing Molecule

-This chapter is designed to give you enough background to understand the fundamentals of curing and appreciate some of its complexities.
-This is not intended to be a science textbook, so I take the liberty to present matters simplified.
-I don’t, for example, always indicate when I am talking about an ionic compound when I write a simple notation for nitrite as NOO.
-I also added, “Want to know more?” sections for those with a chemical background or desire a deeper understanding.
-Let me walk you through these concepts; a breathtaking story awaits!
-Don’t try and remember all the new terminology or make all the connections in your mind.
-Simply read this from start to finish without stopping if it gets tough to follow.
-I assure you that you will remember far more than you can imagine!
+Before we get into storytelling, it will be of great value to have a technical discussion about meat curing.
+The story will be more enjoyable if you understand how curing works.
+This chapter is designed to give you enough background to understand the fundamentals of curing and some of its complexities.
+This is not intended to be a science textbook and so I take the liberty to present matters in a somewhat simplified manner.
+I don’t for example always indicate when I am talking about an ionic compound when I write a simple notation for nitrite as NOO.
+I also added, “Want to know more?” sections for those who have a chemical background or those who want to gain a deeper understanding.
+Get through Chapter 2 and a story awaits which will blow your mind!

 What is Meat Curing?

-The most crucial question in a work on the history of meat curing is to understand what meat curing is!
-Meat curing is changing meat into a form that lasts outside a refrigerator.
+The most important question in a work on the history of meat curing is to understand what meat curing is!
+Meat curing is the process whereby meat is changed into a form that lasts outside a refrigerator.
 We can say that it imparts longevity to meat.
 In the curing process, there are two changes that we can identify with our senses.
-A delicious taste develops, and the colour changes to a characteristic pinkish/ reddish colour.
-A slightly less obvious characteristic is that cured meat is safe from microorganisms that make us sick.
-These characteristics are observed through observation, but what happens in the chemical reactions?
+A delicious taste develops and the colour change to a characteristic pinkish/ reddish colour.
+A slightly less obvious characteristic is cured meat is safe from microorganisms which make us sick.
+These characteristics are observed through observation but what happens as far as chemical reactions are concerned?

-The large molecule, the building block for muscle or meat, is called a protein.
+The large molecule which is the building block for muscle or meat is called a protein.
 An important class of proteins in our body is called hemeproteins (also spelt haem protein or hemoprotein).
-These are proteins that have something attached to them that biochemists refer to as a heme prosthetic group.
-A prosthesis helps a person who lost a limb to accomplish a particular task like a handshake still.
-In the case of proteins, the prosthesis is a non-protein addition to the protein that performs specific tasks.
-The heme prosthetic group allows proteins to carry oxygen, facilitate electron transfer and participate in oxygen reduction, among other processes.
+These are proteins which have something attached to them that biochemists refer to as a heme prosthetic group.
+A prosthesis helps a person who lost a limb to still accomplish a certain task like a handshake.
+The prosthesis in the case of proteins is non-protein additions to the protein which accomplish specific tasks.
+The heme prosthetic group allows proteins to carry oxygen, facilitate electron transfer and participate in oxygen reduction among other processes.
 Curing is the reaction between protein and the small gaseous molecule called nitric oxide (NO).

-In curing, nitric oxide is bound onto this heme component.
-We observe this binding of nitric oxide to the protein as a pinkish/ reddish colour.
-Nitric oxide is responsible for crucial characteristics of cured meat.
-The colour, the longevity and the fact that the product is free from microorganisms will likely make us sick.
-Another feature of cured meat we observed with our senses is the cured taste.
-Exactly how the taste is altered through curing is something we have not worked out yet.
+In curing nitric oxide is bound onto this heme component.
+It is this binding of nitric oxide to the protein which we observe as a pinkish/ reddish colour.
+Nitric oxide is responsible for key characteristics of cured meat.
+The colour, the longevity and the fact that the product is free from microorganisms, likely to make us sick.
+Another characteristic of cured meat we observed with our senses is the cured taste.
+Exactly how the taste is altered through curing is something which we have not completely worked out yet.

 How is Nitric Oxide formed?

 i.
-Meat proteins contain an amino acid called L-arginine.
-The body can access nitrogen and combine it with an oxygen atom to create nitric oxide.
-Beginning in the 1990s, scientists started to understand that certain bacteria also have the ability to convert L-arginine into L-citrulline and nitric oxide, which cures meat.
-The exact mechanism is still under investigation, but this remarkable discovery accomplishes what has become like the search for the holy grail: curing meat without nitrate or nitrite.
+Meat proteins contain an amino acid called L-Arginine.
+The body has the ability to access its nitrogen and combines it with an oxygen atom to create nitric oxide.
+Beginning in the 1990s scientists started to understand that certain bacteria also have the ability to convert L-arginine into L-citrulline and nitric oxide which cures meat.
+The exact mechanism is still under investigation but this remarkable discovery accomplishes what has become like the search for the holy grail namely the curing of meat without the use of nitrate or nitrite.

 ii.
-The second significant way that nitric oxide is created is the conversion of nitrate to nitrite and the nitrite to nitric oxide.
-The source of nitrate can be salts such as sodium or potassium nitrate, or it occurs in large volumes in certain plants we regularly consume.
-Bacteria break the nitrate down to nitrite, which is changed into nitric oxide through chemical reactions.
-In conventional curing operations, nitrate or nitrite salts create nitric oxide, which cures meat.
+The second major way that nitric oxide is created is the conversion of nitrate to nitrite and the nitrite to nitric oxide.
+The source of nitrate can be salts such as sodium or potassium nitrate or it occurs in large volumes in certain plants which we regularly consume.
+Bacteria break the nitrate down to nitrite and nitrite is changed into nitric oxide through mainly chemical reactions.
+In conventional curing operations, either nitrate or nitrite salts are used to create nitric oxide which cures meat.

-This means that bacteria are involved in the reactions involving nitrate and L-arginine.
-Interestingly, this seems to be why this remarkable discovery remained unidentified for so many years.
-The conversion of L-arginine only takes place when no nitrate is present.
-If nitrate is present, the bacteria use nitrate’s nitrogen, not L-arginine.
-That L-arginine plays a role in salt-only, long-term curing processes has been suspected for many years.
-In the 1990s, it was identified that the reaction was mediated through bacteria.
-What seemed to have happened was that the scientific community continued to relegate this to long-term cured hams and bacon.
-In recent years, commercial quick-curing factories using bacterial fermentation have become a reality in high-throughput commercial curing plants with no nitrates or nitrites.
-These developments in meat fermentation have been so successful that meat curing is achieved in approximately the same time as with sodium nitrite.
+This means that bacteria are involved in the reactions involving nitrate and L-Arginine.
+Interestingly enough, this seems to be the reason why this remarkable discovery remained unidentified for so many years.
+The conversion of L-Arginine only takes place when no nitrate is present.
+If nitrate is present the bacteria use the nitrogen found in nitrate and not L-arginine.
+That L-Arginine plays a role in salt-only, long-term curing processes has been suspected for many years and in the 1990s it was identified that the reaction was mediated through bacteria.
+What seemed to have happened was that the scientific community continued to relegate this to the realm of long-term cured hams and bacon.
+It is only in recent years that commercial quick-curing factories using bacterial fermentation became a reality in large high throughput commercial curing plants using bacterial fermentation and no nitrates or nitrites.
+In fact, so successful have these developments in meat fermentation been that meat curing is achieved in approximately the same time as is done with sodium nitrite.

 That sets the first part of the stage for our discussion about meat curing.
-My own life is an excellent example of how only knowing the facts, as I presented above, about meat curing does not mean that you can use the techniques.
-The reality is that these methods can only be effectively applied within the framework of a complete curing system, and developing such a system is far more complex than one imagines.
-I have, for example, known that bacteria can use L-arginine to create nitric oxide for a full five years before I started to unravel the context and requirements of what it will take to use this to cure meat in a commercial curing operation.
+My own life is a good example of how only knowing the facts as I presented above about meat curing does not mean that you can use the techniques.
+The reality is that these methods can only be effectively applied within the framework of a complete curing system and developing such a system is far more complex than one imagines.
+I have, for example, known that bacteria are able to use L-Arginine to create nitric oxide for a full five years before I started to unravel the context and requirements of what it will take to use this to cure meat in a commercial curing operation.
 Colour stability and a safe microenvironment must be created.
 The formation of biofilm must be managed.
 The speed of the reaction must be increased.
-So I can go on and on, and the point is simply this: it is a wonderfully complex endeavour.
+So I can go on and on and the point is simply this, it is a wonderfully complex endeavour.

 Let’s return to the consideration of the two curing paths that we just looked at.
 In the course of this chapter, I will make repeated references to these two reactions.
 The story of bacon is, in a nutshell, the story of ways to produce nitric oxide in the fastest possible time to cure meat.

-Many curers and scientists have been obsessed with finding another way to cure meat.
+It has been an obsession of many curers and scientists to find another way to cure meat.
 In other words, not to use the nitrate-nitrite-nitric oxide path to curing due to questions that emerged about the safety of nitrate and nitrite.
 The use of bacteria to cure the meat achieves this!
-However, right at the outset, I want to caution that nitrate, nitrite, and nitric oxide are like the Father, the Son and the Holy Spirit in that where you find one, you find them all due to the high reactivity of these nitrogen species (Reactive Nitrogen Species) as we refer to them.
-Creating nitric oxide with bacteria from L-arginine may seem like solving the problematic use of nitrate and nitrites in meat curing, but if the two cousins of nitric oxide (nitrate and nitrite) will, in any event, both appear in meat cured with bacteria only, is it addressing the problem?
+However, right at the outset, I want to caution that nitrate, nitrite and nitric oxide are like the Father, the Son and the Holy Spirit in that where you find one, you find them all due to the high reactivity of these nitrogen species (Reactive Nitrogen Species) as we refer to them.
+Creating nitric oxide with bacteria from L-Arginine may seem like solving the problematic use of nitrate and nitrites in meat curing but if the two cousins of nitric oxide (nitrate and nitrite) will in any event both appear in meat cured with bacteria only, is it really addressing the problem?

-A far more fundamental question exists: whether the hysteria against nitrate and nitrite is warranted!
-Is the use of nitrite or nitrate problematic?
-Are these entities of concern when we consider human health?
-In recent years, evidence emerged that the exact opposite is true, namely that if we do not ingest sufficient nitrate and nitrite, this has far more detrimental health effects on humans than having them in our food.
+A far more fundamental question exists namely if the hysteria against nitrate and nitrite is warranted!
+Is the use of nitrite or nitrate really problematic?
+Are these really entities of concern when we consider human health?
+In recent years evidence started to emerge that the exact opposite is true namely that if we do not ingest sufficient nitrate and nitrite, this has far more detrimental health effects on humans than having them in our food.